kenhanscombe/ukbtools/README.md

 # ukbtools: A set of tools to manipulate UK Biobank data

-`ukbtools` is a set of convenience functions for
+`ukbtools` includes a set of convenience functions for

 - creating a single UKB dataset for analysis
-- querying diagnoses and retreiving diagnostic summaries
+- querying International Classification of Disease (ICD) diagnosis codes and retreiving diagnostic summaries for an individual
+- exploring properties of a sample subset relative to the full UKB sample, or a reference subset
 - extracting genetic metadata for genetic analyses
-- exploring properties of a sample subset relative to the full UKB sample, or a reference subset

 ## Overview

-After downloading and decrypting your UK Biobank (UKB) data with the supplied UKB programs (http://biobank.ctsu.ox.ac.uk/crystal/docs/UsingUKBData.pdf), you have multiple files that need to be brought together to give you a tidy dataset to explore.
-The data file has column names that are the field codes from the UKB data showcase. `ukbtools` provides tools to tidy up the naming of the variables and perform exploratory analysis.
+After downloading and decrypting your UK Biobank (UKB) data with the supplied [UKB programs] (http://biobank.ctsu.ox.ac.uk/crystal/docs/UsingUKBData.pdf), you have multiple files that need to be brought together to give you a tidy dataset to explore.
+The data file has column names that are edited Field-codes from the [UKB data showcase](http://www.ukbiobank.ac.uk/data-showcase/). `ukbtools` provides tools to tidy up the naming of the variables and perform exploratory analysis.

 <br>
 <br>

 ## Prerequisites: Making a UKB fileset

-Download^§^ then decrypt your data and create a UKB fileset (.tab, .r, .html):
+Download<sup>§</sup> then decrypt your data and create a UKB fileset (.tab, .r, .html):

 ```{bash, eval = FALSE}
 ukb_unpack ukbxxxx.enc key